-Connacht Final 2022 - Galway v Roscommon - Stats, Preview & Team News
+GAA League 2023 Galway v Roscommon -Preview & Team News

 This is the first time Galway have been in seven successive Connacht finals since the 1950s/60s.
 They reached a seventh successive final in 1962, followed by four more in 1963-64-65-66.

-Galway last won the title in 2018; Roscommon were last successful in 2019.
+Galway last won the Connacht title in 2022; Roscommon were last successful in 2019.

 LAST FIVE CHAMPIONSHIP MEETINGS